AUDITORY INTERFACES:

 Draft Manuscript

 The following is the manuscript of a "work stopped in progress" in 1994.
 That is, it is a book that we started, but never finished.
-Nevertheless, we used the manuscript in its various forms for tutorials and courses that we taught, always with the expectation that we would finish.
-Well, the reality is, that is not going to happen.
-Neverthelss, despite its lack of completion, the manuscript represents a fair bit of work in an area that does not have much of a literature.
+Despite its lack of completion, the manuscript represents a fair bit of work in an area that does not have much of a literature.
+And since in the past we have used the manuscript in its various forms for tutorials and courses, and found it of value, and since we are never going to finish it ourselves, we have made it available here in the event that others will be able to benefit from our work.

-So, to make what we have done available, it is presented here in "as is" form.
+We present it here in "as is" form.

 Table of Contents: